henrywu2019/BentoML/docs/source/guides/micro_batching.rst

 ~~~~~~~~~~~

 Clipper applied a combination of TCP Nagle and AIMD algorithm.
 This
-approach is more similar with BentoML, the difference is scheduling
+approach is more similar with Kappa, the difference is scheduling
 algorithm and the goal of optimization.

    To automatically find the optimal maximum batch size for each model